tammergalal/katacoda-scenarios/modern-observability-in-practice/step5.md

 ## Adding Monitors to Our Services

 When we click into each of the services we've configured in APM, we see some default suggestions for monitors.
-Let's add some of these monitors so we can tell whenour application isn't performing properly.
+Let's add some of these monitors so we can tell when our application isn't performing properly.

-In my case, I'm going to add the default, suggested `P90` latency monitors, so we can tell when things are taking too long to respond.
+In this case, we are going to add the default, suggested `P90` latency monitors, so we can tell when things are taking too long to respond.

 ## Debugging an Application with Datadog